Cuban amazon: Distribution and habitat

 The Cuban amazon lives in different habitats on different islands.
 It was once found throughout Cuba, but it is now mainly confined to the forested areas of the main island and Isla de la Juventud.
 There are about 10,000 individuals in Cuba, including an estimated 1,100–1,320 on Isla de la Juventud.

 On the Cayman Islands the parrot lives in dry forest and on agricultural land.
 The population living on Grand Cayman numbers about 3,400 individuals (2006 survey), and the population on Cayman Brac consists of 400–500 individuals.
 The population on Little Cayman was extirpated in the 1940s.

-The populations were estimated at about 3,550 individuals on Abaco and 6,350 on Inagua in 2006.
+The populations were estimated at 3,550 individuals on Abaco and 6,350 on Inagua in 2006.
 The populations on the Acklins and Crooked Islands were extirpated in the 1940s, while it, based on fossil remains and archeological findings, historically also has been present on several other islands in the Bahamas (e.g., New Providence and San Salvador) and on Grand Turk Island.